Ryhope Community Association is a well established voluntary organisation and a registered charity.

 - Meeting room (first floor) is used for meetings or training activities.

-- Two small interview/counselling rooms that are used by other agencies i.e. Job Linkage, Health Workers etc for meetings with individuals.
+- Two small interview/counseling rooms that are used by other agencies i.e. Job Linkage, Health Workers etc for meetings with individuals.

 - Main office in the reception area.